Wang Wei: War

-The An-Shi rebellion (755 - 763), profoundly affected Chinese social culture in general and Wang Wei in particular.
-However, Nicolas Tackett has recently argued that it was not as destructive to the Tang aristocracy as had previously been thought.
-In 756, Wang Wei was residing in the capital of Chang'an, where he was captured by the rebels when they took the city.
-Although the emperor Xuanzong and his court and most of the governmental officials had already evacuated to Sichuan, Wang Wei had come down with dysentery and at that time was an invalid and thus unable to travel, especially not on this notoriously mountainous and difficult passage.
-The rebels then took their prize captive to their capital at Luoyang, where the government of the rebellion sought his collaboration.
-According to some sources, he attempted to avoid actively serving the insurgents during the capital's occupation by pretending to be deaf; other sources state that, in an attempt to destroy his voice, he drank medicine that created cankers on his mouth.
-In any case, at Luoyang, Wang Wei was unable to avoid becoming officially one of the rebels, with an official title.
-In 757, with the ascendency of Suzong, and the Tang recapture of Luoyang from the rebel forces, Wang Wei was arrested and imprisoned by the Tang government as a suspected traitor.
+The An-Shi disorders (755 - 763) profoundly impacted Chinese society in general and Wang Wei in particular, although Nicolas Tackett has recently argued that it was not as destructive to the Tang aristocracy as had previously been thought.
+In 756, Wang Wei was residing in the capital of Chang'an, where he was captured by the rebels when they took over the city.
+While Emperor Xuanzong, his court, and most of the governmental officials had already evacuated to Sichuan; Wang Wei, plagued by dysentery, was incapacitated and unable to travel, especially through the challenging mountainous terrain of the region.
+The rebels subsequently transported him to their capital at Luoyang, where the rebel government sought his collaboration.
+Some sources suggest that in an attempt to avoid actively assisting the insurgents, Wang Wei feigned deafness; others state that he consumed medicine to damage his voice.
+Regardless, in Luoyang, Wang Wei became officially affiliated with the rebels and was given an official title.
+In 757, with the ascendency of Emperor Suzong and the Tang's recapture of Luoyang from the rebel forces, Wang Wei was arrested and imprisoned by the Tang government on charges of treason.

-The charges of disloyalty were eventually dropped, partly because of the intervention of his brother, Wang Jin, who held high government rank (as Undersecretary of the Board of Punishments) and whose loyal efforts in the defense of Taiyuan were well known.
-Furthermore, the poems he had written during his captivity were produced, and accepted as evidence in favor of his loyalty.
-Following his pardon, Wang Wei spent much of his time in his Buddhist practice and activities.
-Then, with the further suppression of the rebellion, he again received a government position, in 758, at first in a lower position than prior to the rebellion, as a tàizǐ zhōngchōng (太子中充), in the court of the crown prince rather than that of the emperor himself.
-In 759 Wang Wei was not only restored to his former position in the emperor's court, but he was eventually promoted.
-Over time, he was moved to the secretarial position of jǐshìzhōng (給事中) and his last position, which he held until his death in 761, was shàngshū yòuchéng (尚書右丞), or deputy prime minister.
-As these positions were in the city of Chang'an, they were not too far from his private estate to prevent him from visiting and repairing it.
-During all this time, he continued his artistic endeavors.
+The charges were eventually dropped, in part due to the intervention of Wang Wei's brother, Wang Jin.
+Wang Jin held a high government rank as the Undersecretary of the Board of Punishments, and his loyal efforts in the defense of Taiyuan were well recognized.
+Furthermore, the poems Wang Wei had written during his captivity were produced and accepted as evidence of his loyalty.
+Following his pardon, Wang Wei dedicated much of his time to Buddhist practice and activities.
+Subsequently, with the further suppression of the rebellion, he re-entered government service in 758, initially in a lower position compared to before the rebellion, as a tàizǐ zhōngchōng (太子中充), serving in the court of the crown prince rather than the emperor himself.
+In 759, Wang Wei not only regained his former position in the emperor's court but was eventually promoted.
+Over time, he was moved up to the secretarial position of jǐshìzhōng (給事中) and his last position, which he held until his death in 761, was shàngshū yòuchéng (尚書右丞), or deputy prime minister.
+These positions, located in the city of Chang'an, were conveniently close to his private estate, allowing him to visit and maintain it.
+Throughout this period, Wang Wei continued to pursue his artistic endeavors.